IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 ## 4b.
 Capturing the salesforce-account-api GraphQL Server URL <a name="capture"></a>

 1\.
-Copy the StepZen GraphQL Server URL and save it to a text editor.
+Copy the API Connect Essentials GraphQL Server URL and save it to a text editor.
 You will use this URL in the following section to create GraphQL API Proxy in API Connect.

 ![](images/stepzen-graphql-account-api-url.png)